autonity/docs.autonity.org/content/docs/glossary/_index.md

 ## voting period

 The period of time measured in [blocks](/glossary/#block) over which [Autonity oracles](/glossary/#autonity-oracle-server-oas) submit price data reports and an aggregated median price is computed for the [currency pair](/glossary/#currency-pair) provided an Autonity network provides a median price.
-See [round](/glossary/#voting-round).
+See [voting round](/glossary/#voting-round).

-## voting round

-An Autonity network's configured [voting period](/glossary/#voting-period) for computing median price data for currency pairs provided by the [oracle network](/glossary/#oracle-network).

 ## voting power
 The amount of stake [delegated](/glossary/#delegate) to a [validator](/glossary/#validator).
 A validator's voting power may also be referred to as its _weight_.
 The sum of stake bonded to validators that are members of a [consensus committee](/glossary/#consensus-committee) may be referred to as the _total voting power_ of the committee.

+## voting round

+An Autonity network's configured [voting period](/glossary/#voting-period) for computing median price data for currency pairs provided by the [oracle network](/glossary/#oracle-network).

 ## wallet
 A software application that provides functionality for a system user to access and manage their [accounts](/glossary/#account).